-Neil Sauter massages his legs while resting on his car after working all day at Muskegon Bike Time, a motorcycle festival in Muskegon, Mich. on July 12, 2017.
+Neil Sauter rests while taking off his stilts on his car after working at Muskegon Bike Time, a motorcycle festival in Muskegon, Mich. on July 12, 2017.
 Sauter said he has been in the business for past ten years.

 1,414 participate in the Guinness World Record attempt for simultaneously making sand angels at Stearns Park Beach on June 10, 2017 in Ludington, Mich.
 Ludington officially broke the record with 1,387 people, 27 people were disqualified for various reasons.
 The previous record was held by Pembrokeshire, United Kingdom, with 352 people simultaneously making sand angels on June 6, 2015.

 Tanya Lozano showcases her choreography at the Healthy Hood fitness studio in Chicago on August 9, 2019.
 Lozano and her niece Daysha Del Valle work together to run the studio out of her mother, activist Emma Lozano's church.

 Khaled Assaf and his wife Mariam Rastanawi with their daughter and grandchildren at home in Indianapolis, Indiana on March 26, 2019.
 The couple arrived in the United States as Syrian refugees after years of waiting.
 They are two of the lucky few, as the United States has all but stopped allowing Syrian refugees into the country.

 Intisar Bakour, 8, reaches for her favorite doll in her room in Indianapolis, Indiana on March 26, 2019.
 Bakour said she felt nervous meeting with her grandparents at the airport for the first time since she was four, and she didn't recognize them at first.
 "And then my mom told me that was her mom and dad, and then I knew they are my real grandparents."